johanwestling/wsl-bashrc/README.md

 ## Snippets

 #### directory
-Changes the default working directory of WSL to the Windows users home directory.
+Changes to default working directory of current Windows user when opening a new session.
 [View script source code](./snippets/directory.sh)

+#### ip
+Outputs the current ip address of the WSL instance when opening a new session.
+[View script source code](./snippets/ip.sh)

 #### docker
-Autostarts the docker service when entering WSL.
+Autostarts the docker service (if needed) when opening a new session.
 [View script source code](./snippets/docker.sh)

 <br id="manual">